LionWeb-io/lionweb-typescript/packages/validation/README.md

 It assumes that node.js 18 is used, but will propably work with other versions as well.

-To run the tests checkout the `lionweb-integration-testing` project in next to the `lionore-typescript` project and run
+To run the tests checkout the `lionweb-integration-testing` project in next to the `lionweb-typescript` project and run

     # install ts-node
-    yarn
+    npm install

     # run the tests
-    yarn testValid
+    npm run testValid
-    yarn testInvalid
+    npm run testInvalid
-    yarn testValidWithLanguage
+    npm run testValidWithLanguage
-    yarn testInvalidWithLanguage
+    npm run testInvalidWithLanguage

 This will run the tests in the respective folders in the `testset` folder in `lionweb-integration-testing`.